 The Trust is an Employee Life and Health Trust pursuant to the provisions of the Income Tax Act.
-The net investment income earned by the Trust is subject to income tax to the extent investment income exceeds allowable expenses.
+Accordingly, the net investment income earned by the Trust is subject to income tax to the extent investment income exceeds allowable expenses.
+In the year, there were sufficient deductions to result in no taxable income.